Despite the fact that roughly 64% of Americans do not have a passport, it is still a few places to travel without a passport requirement.

 This loophole leaves Americans with a chance to discover some pretty exotic locations without having to apply for a passport anytime soon.
 Although, I do recommend that you get one and get out there and see the World.

-Places to Travel Without a Passport
+7 Places to Travel Without a Passport

-You don’t have to travel on a passport to experience a different culture and lounge on a beach.
 Puerto Rico has been a US territory since 1898 and does not require a passport from US citizens to visit.
-However, don’t expect to find American culture in Puerto Rico, it has a culture all it’s own.

 While most people are bi-lingual, the predominant language is Spanish with a beautiful amount of island culture to accompany it.

-US Virgin Islands
+2. US Virgin Islands

-Made up of two islands, St Thomas and St John, the US Virgin islands are a classic Caribbean paradise escape that doesn’t require a passport to visit.
+Made up of two islands, St Thomas and St John, the US Virgin Islands is a classic Caribbean paradise escape that doesn’t require a passport to visit.

 While St John is primarily a nature reserve with some of the clearest water in the world surrounding it.

-No worries, you can head to the American Samoa without a US passport.
+No worries, you can head to American Samoa without a US passport.
 This South Pacific US territory is made up of 5 islands and 2 atolls with scenery and waters to rival those of Tahiti and Fiji.

 Not sold on the South Pacific?
 While I can’t imagine why you wouldn’t be, Guam offers a chance for you to visit the West Pacific without a US passport.

 Immerse yourself into a unique culture during your visit and learn about the people and their way of life.
 Explore the interior of the island by hiking through tropical rain forests and of course; you can’t miss a visit to the beach.

-Northern Mariana Islands
+5. Northern Mariana Islands

 This group of islands has a strong Spanish influenced Chamorro culture that will be different than the culture you would experience on a visit to Guam.
-The Northern Mariana islands are known for their hiking and biking opportunities.
-There are many trails that will take you around and through the islands.
+The Northern Mariana Islands are known for their hiking and biking opportunities.

-There is also a good amount of history to entertain anyone that is interested with war memorials and museums.
+There is also a good amount of history to entertain anyone that is interested in war memorials and museums.
 You also shouldn’t miss jumping in the water.
 The Northern Mariana Islands boast fantastic snorkeling and diving.